 Northern Ireland, like other parts of the UK, has a legacy of land affected by contamination, often arising from its past industrial use (e.g. shipbuilding, textiles, petrol stations, etc.) but also from natural or diffuse sources.
-It is not known how much land is contaminated, although DOE records estimate that there are over 11,000 sites across Northern Ireland that have had some form of previous industrial use.
+It is not known how much land is contaminated, although NIEA records estimate that there are approximately 12,000 sites across Northern Ireland that have had some form of previous industrial use.
 Dealing with this legacy will make a significant contribution in the sustainable development and use of our land resource.

-The Contaminated Land regime which is set out in Part 3 of the Waste Management and Contaminated Land Order (Northern Ireland ) 1997, has been enacted but is not yet in force.
+The contaminated land regime which is set out in Part 3 of the Waste Management and Contaminated Land Order (Northern Ireland ) 1997, has been enacted but is not yet in force.
 This regime is similar to Part 2A of the Environmental Protection Act 1990 in England and Scotland since 2000 and in Wales since 2001.

 For more information, visit our contaminated land section.

 The planning process in Northern Ireland controls the development and use of the land in the public interest.
 The Planning Authorities within each Local Council are responsible for administering the responsibilities as set out in the the Planning Act (Northern Ireland) 2011.

 The remediation of Contaminated Land through the planning process in Northern Ireland provides the principle mechanism and opportunity to remediate land affected by contamination through its redevelopment and regeneration, hence bringing land back into beneficial use.